wpbonelli/pytcherplants/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-Code adapted by Wes Bonelli from Suxing Liu's [SMART](https://github.com/Computational-Plant-Science/SMART) pipeline for arabidopsis rosette image analysis.
+Developed for a fertilization experiment performed by Mason McNair at the University of Georgia.
+Segmentation and analysis adapted from [SMART](https://github.com/Computational-Plant-Science/SMART) (Speedy Measurement of Arabidopsis Rosette Traits) by Suxing Liu, also at UGA.

 ## Project layout

-Python scripts for analyzing several images at once are located in `scripts`, Jupyter notebooks detailing preprocessing and analysis methods are in `notebooks`, and a few test images from the larger dataset are included in `testdata`.
+Jupyter notebooks detailing methods are in `notebooks`.
+A few test photos are included in `testdata`.
+A Python CLI exposing commands for image analysis and postprocessing/aggregations is provided in `scripts`. <!--A `Snakefile` is also provided, encapsulating a Snakemake pipeline which invokes the Python CLI to process individual images in parallel before computing aggregate statistics.-->

-## General approach
+## Approach

-Briefly, each image is preprocessed to detect and mask individual pots, then the color distribution within each pot is analyzed via k-means with k = 10.
-The top k colors and corresponding pixel frequencies/probability mass are calculated.
+First each image is preprocessed individually to detect and segment pots and pitchers.
+The number of pots per image can be provided on the command line or automatically inferred.
+A series of preprocessing steps are applied including Gaussian blur and an adaptive threshold to, followed by segmentation via contour detection and a hue filter.
+Once individual pots and the plants within have been distinguished, each is cropped for individual analysis.
+K-means clustering is used to quantize the image of each plant in RGB-space, assigning to each pixel a centroid value corresponding to the nearest color cluster.
+This yields a reduced image with $k$ distinct colors.
+Pixels are then counted and frequencies recorded, grouped by plant, timestamp, and fertilizer treatment.

+Next are several steps to analyze color and basic geometric traits over the entire image set and duration of the experiment.
+At each time point, k-means clustering is applied to the RGB distribution corresponding to each treatment.
+Pixels are also binned according to hue.
+This permits questions like: "Is red pitcher tissue (presumably indicating health/vigor) more prevalent under any of the fertilizer treatments?"

 ## Setting up a development environment